 - The Helen Bader School of Social Welfare (HBSSW) began offering the TAC training in Milwaukee in June 2016.

 - In the future, we plan to develop training locations in other parts of Wisconsin to include practitioners from adjoining states.
-Upcoming 2018-2019 trainings in Madison and Kenosha TBA.
+Upcoming 2018-2019 trainings in Kenosha.

 - Download printable program description